what we do

 The Nuffield Department of Obstetrics & Gynaecology (NDOG) encompasses multi-disciplinary research across the full spectrum of women’s health.
 Our work has four overarching themes; Cancer, Global Health, Maternal & Fetal Health and Reproductive Medicine & Genetics.
 We focus on genetic studies, the dissection of molecular, biochemical and cellular mechanisms underlying normal and aberrant reproductive tissue function, clinical studies in women’s health and pregnancy and growth and development across the first 1000 days of life.
 The Department also now includes The George Institute for Global Health (TGI) whose mission is to increase access to quality health care for millions of people worldwide - with a particular focus on vulnerable women in resource-poor settings

-In addition to undertaking worldwide acclaimed research, we also teach students and provide clinical care for Oxford University Hospitals NHS Trust.
+In addition to undertaking worldwide acclaimed research, we also teach students and provide clinical care for patients at the Oxford University Hospitals NHS Foundation Trust.
 In 2008 we established the MSc Course in Clinical Embryology, a world-class course that has won numerous University awards for teaching innovation and excellence.
 We supervise research students (MSc by research and D.Phil) and teach clinical undergraduate students as part of their medical degree.

 This huge and varied breadth of work makes us one of the largest academic and clinical Obstetrics & Gynaecology departments in the UK.
 Our high performing team includes researchers, researchers support staff, graduate students and Administration.

 The department's average annual expenditure is approximately £8 million, of which over 75% is funded from outside sources.
 Our department sits within the Medical Sciences Division, which is an internationally recognised centre of excellence for biomedical and clinical research and teaching, and the largest of the four academic divisions within the University of Oxford.